The agents discussed in this chapter are grouped by their antibacterial mechanism as

 Inhibition of bacterial protein synthesis by tetracyclines. mRNA attaches to the 30S subunit of bacterial ribosomal RNA.
 The P (peptidyl) site of the 50S ribosomal RNA subunit contains the nascent polypeptide chain; normally, the aminoacyl tRNA charged with the next amino acid (aa) to be added moves into the A (acceptor) site, with complementary base pairing between the anticodon sequence of tRNA and the codon sequence of mRNA.
 Tetracyclines bind to the 30S subunit, block tRNA binding to the A site, and thereby inhibit protein synthesis.

 Tetracyclines are bacteriostatic antibiotics with activity against a wide range of bacteria.
-Tetracyclines intrinsically are more active against gram-positive ...
+Tetracyclines intrinsically are more active against gram-positive than gram-negative ...